Saurabh-Vajramatti/News-Application-python-flask-aws-javascript-html-and-css/README.md

 # News-Application-python-flask-aws-javascript-html-and-css
 A news application using Google news API

-<h1>Please see the Demo document for a runthrough.
-The application is compatible to all screen sizes.</h1>
+<h3>Please see the Description and screenshots document for a runthrough.</h3>

 <b>Technologies used:</b>
 <ol>